 These foods varied according to the environment where each group of people lived.
 Inuit people, who lived in the far north along the coasts of the Arctic Ocean and in Alaska, ate a lot of fish and seal meat, and gathered seaweed.
 Chinook people, who lived a little further south in the Pacific Northwest (modern Oregon and Washington) ate a lot of salmon, and wapato, which was a lot like potatoes.
-Further south, Californian people ate a lot of bread made from acorns.
+Further south, Californian people ate a lot of bread made from pine nuts or acorns.

 In the south-west (modern Arizona and New Mexico), Pueblo people ate cactus fruit and pine nuts, and hunted rabbits and birds for meat.
 The people who lived in the Rocky Mountains and the Great Plains, like the Blackfoot, the Sioux, the Ute, and the Navajo, ate a lot of mammoth, at first, and then when the mammoth all died out, they started to eat a lot of buffalo meat.
 They dried and smoked the buffalo meat so they could eat it for a long time after a hunt, making beef jerky.
 Ute and Paiute people also ate a lot of pine nuts, which they gathered from the trees, and sunflower seeds.